 Using disrespectful response to teach respect rarely works.
 Rude adults can escalate matters just as well as rude kids can.

 You need to be a good role model.
 Show kids how to stay composed and respectful even in a distressful situation.

-If you are incapable of staying calm in difficult situations like this, how can you expect a child with a developing brain and less emotional regulation skills to do so?
+If you cannot stay calm in difficult situations like this, how can you expect a child with a developing brain and less emotional regulation skills to do so?

 Also, emotions are contagious2.
 Your anger will fuel your child’s anger.

 So, first and foremost, stay calm.

 Parents play crucial roles in teaching their kids on how to cope with challenges.

 2. Make sure everyone is safe

 In the event of extreme anger, out-of-control children may end up hurting others or themselves.

-If your child is showing physical aggression, make sure your kid is in a safe area and others, especially other kids, are kept at a distance.
+If your child is showing physical aggression, make sure they are in a safe area and others, especially other kids, are kept at a distance.

 If your child is throwing things or hitting others, you will need to get physical control of them, for their safety as well as others.

 3. Do not punish

 To discipline is to teach.
 It is unnecessary to punish a child to achieve that, nor is it an effective way.

-It does not teach your child how to control their anger, and it creates a rupture in your parent-child relationship.
-Punishment can only make things worse.
+Punishment does not teach your child how to control their anger, and it creates a rupture in your parent-child relationship.
+It can only make things worse.

 Spanking is not only proven to be ineffective at improving a child’s behavior, but it is also linked to 13 adverse outcomes, including aggression, mental health problems, impaired cognitive ability, and substance abuse3.

 Some parents insist that punishment is necessary to teach kids about the consequences of being a defiant, disrespectful child.